jwilger/kookaburra/README.markdown

 ### The Window Driver Layer ###

-While your `GivenDriver` and `UIDriver` provide a DSL that represents actions your users can perform in your application, the [Window Driver] [1] layer describes the individual user interface components that the user interacts with to perform these tasks.
+While your `GivenDriver` and `UIDriver` provide a DSL that represents actions your users can perform in your application, the [Window Driver] [Window Driver] layer describes the individual user interface components that the user interacts with to perform these tasks.
 By describing each interface component using an OOP approach, it is much easier to maintain your acceptance/integration tests, because the